arrrgr/site-reliability-monitor-handler/README.md

 ### The premise of the app

 You will find two .js files in the repository. __helloworld.js__ is a super-simple Express server.
 You run it locally on your machine and use a tunneling tool (I used Ngrok) to give it a web address.
 This is the "website" your monitoring service (I used Better Uptime) will monitor.
 The second __index.js__ runs a webhook listener.
 It also runs locally and I used Ngrok to tunnel it to a web address.
 I set Better Uptime up to send a webhook up to my specified address whenever the website it monitors goes down.
 When the webhook hits __index.js__ a Dasha conversational AI app is activated and a call goes out to the specified phone number.
-As the conversation (__main.dsl__) progresses, external functioты   зlau monitoring service finds the website is down, you ned to set it
+As the conversation (__main.dsl__) progresses, external functions are called upon in __index.js__.
+Some of these reach out to external services on Better Uptime to acknowledge or resolve the incident.

+A variety of digressions help move the conversation along: acknowledge, resolve, ignore, status (get status of vital services), wait, repeat.

+At the end of the conversation, an email is sent out with the transcription of the conversation to the address you specify.
+A copy of the transcript is saved in the __/transcripts/__ folder created by the app.

+#### __Notes/important:__

+* I used Better Uptime for this application for reliability monitoring.
+The feature to use webhooks is a paid feature.
+You can use any other site reliability service.
+* You will need to modify the .env file to specify sensitive data - email addresses, passwords, tokens.
+* I set up simplified login for my test Gmail account.
+If you do not modify security settings, your attempt to login using sendMail will fail with the code in this app.

 ### Get Dasha activated